It was the Fall of 2007......

-The steroids of today give that puffy look and get you jacked without heavy lifting.
-Unlike the simplicity of the 70s when bodybuilders DID lift heavy and took dbol (dianabol).
+The designer steroids of today give that puffy look and get you jacked without heavy lifting.
+Unlike the simplicity of the 60s and early 70s when bodybuilders DID lift heavy and took dbol (dianabol).
 Back then, even with drugs, you had to EARN it.

 This athlete was arrogant and delusional at the same time so it struck a chord with me.
 He was telling me how he was going to enter MMA and it kind of broke my heart.
 He was 5'5" and looked like he wouldn't be able to move like an athlete one bit.
 There's a difference in being "gym strong" vs performance ready.

 When I was in high school, I LOOKED big and strong but when it was time to compete for sports, I was NOT strong.
-I would fatigue early in wrestling matches and it confused me back then.
+I would fatigue early in wrestling matches and it frustrated and confused me tremendously back then.
 This would then effect me psychologically and emotionally.
 My confidence would crash and burn.
-If you're a Coach, you understand how the mind drives the body.
+If you're a Coach, you hopefully understand how the mind drives the body.
 Nobody told me to do anything differently because they saw me working hard and training often but still, hard work on the wrong exercises helps no one!

 I still remember reading way too many articles telling me to "squeeze the muscle" and "feel the muscle".
 I didn't read ANY articles on getting Strong, Tough, Explosive.
-Those damn early 90s magazines did not share sports performance training.
+Those 80s and early 90s magazines did not share sports performance training.

 I could have used some Bill Starr training from The Strongest Shall Survive.
 Powerlifting USA was nowhere to be found and if I did see a Powerlifter, they were fat and weaker than most bodybuilders.
-Imagine if I came across some Westside Barbell work back then.
+Imagine if I came across some Louie Simmons and Westside Barbell training methods back then.
 It would have been a game changer for me, as it is for the athletes I train today.

-The wrong training will crush your performance in a negative manner.
+The wrong training will decrease your performance in sports.
+ALL Show, NO Go.

 Beach muscles are completely different than muscles that are needed to perform and dominate in sports.

-I used to be impressed when I saw athletes all pumped up, until I started seeing many of those bodybuilder looking athletes getting their a** kicked.
+I used to be impressed when I saw athletes who were jacked, until I started seeing many of those bodybuilder looking athletes getting their a** kicked.
 I've seen this in Wrestling & Football quite often.
 The strongest guy in the weight room is not always the best athlete.
 The guy who looks imposing without a shirt is not always the best athlete.